 Not all.
 It depends on the case.

 In some misdemeanor criminal cases in Nevada, the prosecutor may agree to a plea bargain by “submittal.”
-This is when the judge delays judgment until after the defendant performs all the terms of the plea bargain (such as paying a fine, doing community service, or attending a class).
-If the defendant successfully finishes the terms, the judge will dismiss the case without the defendant ever having to enter a plea or getting convicted.
+This is when the judge delays judgment until after you perform all the terms of the plea bargain such as

 12) Do some plea deals involve jail or prison time?